 Investing in real estate in Portugal has become a popular option for foreign nationals.
 Aside from the consistently growing real estate industry since 2014, it is also a gateway to obtaining the Portugal Golden Visa or the Portugal Residency Visa, which entails even more advantages to successful applicants.

-Buying a property provides a five-year Portugal residence permit, as long as you stay in the country for a minimum of 35 days during that period.
+Buying a property provides a Portugal residence permit, as long as you stay in the country for a minimum of 14 days each two years during that period.
 That means you can buy a property in Portugal and get residency!

-Moreover, you may apply for citizenship and subsequently an EU passport after five years.
-Passport entitles you to stay in Portugal indefinitely, work and study anywhere in Europe, with visa-free travel to 186 countries.
+Moreover, you may apply for citizenship and subsequently an EU passport five years after obtaining residency.
+A passport entitles you to stay in Portugal indefinitely, live, work, and study anywhere in the European Union and Liechtenstein, Norway, Iceland (EEA), and Switzerland.
+You may also travel visa-free to 186 countries.

 Residential properties in Portugal